MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/elastic-tables.md

 ## Elastic table data operations

-Following examples show how customer can work with data stored in an elastic table.
+Following examples show how to work with data stored in an elastic table.

 - [Create a record in an elastic table](#create-a-record-in-an-elastic-table)
 - [Update a record in an elastic table](#update-a-record-in-an-elastic-table)